This article was updated on November 3, 2022. See the updated version here.

-As we enter the second holiday season in a pandemic, we encourage everyone to practice gratitude to improve their mood and their outlook, making it easier to spread a little more kindness and joy.
+As we continue to face obstacles, we encourage everyone to practice gratitude to improve their mood and their outlook, making it easier to spread a little more kindness and joy.

 The Importance of Practicing Gratitude